jest-community/vscode-jest/README.md

 ## Troubleshooting
 Sorry you are having trouble with the extension.
-If your issue did not get resolved after checking out the [how-to](#how-to-use-the-extension) section and the tips below, feel free to [ask](https://github.com/jest-community/vscode-jest/issues) the community, chances are some one else had a similar experience and could help resolving it.
+If your issue did not get resolved after checking out the [how-to](#how-to-use-the-extension) section and the tips below (click arrows to expand), feel free to [ask](https://github.com/jest-community/vscode-jest/issues) the community, chances are some one else had a similar experience and could help resolving it.

 <details>
 <summary>I don't see "Jest" in the bottom status bar</summary>